meine-stadt-transparent/meine-stadt-transparent/docs/Customization.md

 For twitter, you'll also need [https://stackoverflow.com/a/32852370/3549270](https://stackoverflow.com/a/32852370/3549270) or users will be prompted to enter an email adress after login.

-For facebook, you'll need to go to `https://developers.facebook.com/apps/[your appp id]/fb-login/settings/` and add the site's url in "valid oauth redirect urls".
+For facebook, you'll need to go to `https://developers.facebook.com/apps/[your app id]/fb-login/settings/` and add the site's url in "valid oauth redirect urls".

 You can then activate them in your `.env`-file: